DataCueCo/datacue-help/docs/install/shopify.md

 **Test mode**

-The first thing you should do is set DataCue into test mode.
+The first thing you should do is set DataCue into test mode from your dashboard.
 In test mode, you can pick a list of user accounts as test users.
 To see the recommendations, you have to sign in as a test user to your store.
 All other visitors don't see any changes.
 This is very helpful to play with the design till you're happy with the look/feel.
+To learn how to set DataCue to test mode, click [here](/install/testmode.html)

 You will need to know a little CSS to match the design, so there are two options